tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 }
 ```

 In this snippet, we instruct Terraform to use version 0.14.06+.
-Also, it instructs Terraform to download Tencent Cloud Provider.
+Also, **it instructs Terraform to download Tencent Cloud Provider**.
 We will use Tencent Cloud Provider version 1.56.15+.

 ### provider.tf